 After vitriol from big-name Internet companies, the SOPA antipiracy legislation and PROJECT IP were shelved last week.
-Detractors of antipiracy legislation said that in addition
+Detractors of antipiracy legislation said that in addition to censoring the Internet, the legislation would have also increased costs and ultimately stifled online innovation.

 Most agree that something needs to be done to protect intellectual property online.
 But instead of going after organizations that aren’t doing anything nefarious (at least not deliberately), critics urge regulators to follow the money and go directly after the bad actors.